Karate Classes In Little Ilford

 What Is Karate?

-Giving Karate classes in Little Ilford made for individuals from all walks of life both men and women.
-We provide you with lessons for people from beginner level right through to seasoned Karate practitioners.
-Our Karate students can be male or female, young or old, we will assist individuals from all avenues of life, regardless of their sex or age.
+Giving Karate classes in Little Ilford suitable for individuals from all areas of life both men and women.
+We provide lessons for people from beginner level all the way through to seasoned Karate practitioners.
+Our Karate students could be female or male, young or old, we’re able to work with individuals from all avenues of life, regardless of their sex or age.

 Karate practice (Little Ilford ) – Our Karate Classes in Little Ilford

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring a complete Karate tuition experience in Little Ilford .

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching techniques that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate in history.